potassco/clingraph/docs/index.rst

 .. figure:: ../examples/doc/example1/example1.2.png

+Check out our paper `here <https://arxiv.org/pdf/2303.10118.pdf>`_.
+This work was published in LPNMR22 where it recived the "Best student paper award".

 .. note:: Clingraph is part the Potassco umbrella (which is the home of Clingo and the other ASP tools)